gvwilson/thirdbit/src/fiction/still-book/index.md

 closed a long time ago.
 Now only the fog and I are left."

 Still suddenly felt sorry for the stony creature.
-Stuck up on the roof, year in, year out, with no-one to talk to---it must be horrible.
+Stuck up on the roof, year in, year out, with no-one to talk to—it must be horrible.

 "But I don't mind," the gargoyle said, almost as if he had read her mind.
 "The birds bring me news of what's happening in the world, and